 My late 1850s or early 1860s brown taffeta day dress is inspired by this beautiful 1855-7 brown silk day dress which is trimmed with black velvet bands and fringe.

 I used brown non-historically accurate polyester taffeta – silk taffeta is so expensive 🙁 – wide black velvet ribbon and black fringe.
-At first, I’d planned to trim the whole skirt with velvet ribbon and fringe like the dress in the V&A museum but I made the dress for a special event and ran out of time. 😉 And I would’ve loved to replicate the pretty black silk fringe with copper-colored chenille pompoms, but I couldn’t find anything similar.
+I’d planned to trim the whole skirt with velvet ribbon and fringe like the dress in the V&A museum but I made the dress for a special event and ran out of time. 😉 And I would’ve loved to replicate the pretty black silk fringe with copper-colored chenille pompoms, but I couldn’t find anything similar.

 And in this picture I’m ready to go out: wearing the hat and thin black leather gloves.